Patterns of the $V_2$-polynomial of knots: Computing the -polynomials

 \section{Computing the $V_n$-polynomials}

-A priori, the polynomial invariant of long knots based on an $R$-matrix on a $d$-dimensional vector space is a state sum of $d^{2c}$ terms where $c$ is the number of crossings of a planar projection of a knot knot, and in the case of the $V_n$ polynomials, $d=4n$.
+A priori, the polynomial invariant of long knots based on an $R$-matrix on a $d$-dimensional vector space is a state sum of $c\cdot d^{2c-1}$ terms where $c$ is the number of crossings of a planar projection of a knot, and in the case of the $V_n$ polynomials, $d=4n$.
 Even though the summand is sparse, a direct computation of the $V_2$ polynomial for knots with 8 crossings is unfeasible.
-A key observation is that every polynomial invariant of long knots of~\cite{GK:multi} is given as a state sum and has a natural local tangle version due to the fact that oriented crossings are allowed to be oriented up/downwards but also sideways.
-The locality property of this polynomial is very important for its efficient computation, an idea that highlighted time and again in the work of Bar-Natan and van der Veen.
+A key observation is that every polynomial invariant of long knots of~\cite{GK:multi} is given as a state sum and hence has a natural local tangle version.
+The locality property of this polynomial is very important for its efficient computation, an idea that is highlighted time and again in the work of Bar-Natan and van der Veen (see e.g., ~\cite{BNV:API,BNV:PG}).
+In this section, we describe the algorithm we used to compute the data presented in this paper and published in \cite{GS:VnData}.
+A copy of our code for the computation of $V_n$-polynomials ($n=1,2,3,4$), along with instructions, can also be found in \cite{GS:VnData}.